b0llull0s/Simple-Algorithms/README.md

 # Simple-Algorithms
 - Here there are some simple algorithms that may be useful to find analogies with real life situations.
 - They are simple patterns that seems to repeat often.
+>Without being able to measure progress, it's difficult to formulate a strategy.
 >[!IMPORTANT]
 >Constrains: Unbreakable rules about the problem or the way in which the problem must be solved.
+>Operations: Generic or parameterized actions that you can do to solved a problem.
+>Analogy: An exploitable similarity betwen a solved problem and an unsolved problem.

 # Problem-Solving Techniques
 - Always have a plan.